castor-data-binding/castor-jdo/src/site/markdown/support/support.md

 the examples (as shipped as part of the source distribution).

-There are also numerous [presentations and articles](../documentation/publications.html) available about Castor to help get you started.
+There are also numerous [presentations and articles](../documentation/publications.html) available about Castor JDO to help get you started.

 ## Reporting Bugs and Bug Tracking

-If you find a bug, please file a report at [GitHub issues](https://github.com/castor-data-binding/castor/issues).
+If you find a bug, please file a report at [GitHub issues](https://github.com/castor-data-binding/castor-jdo/issues).

 ## Commercial Support